 Join online discussions via Slack or IRC

-Most of the communities have their our channel to keep in touch and discuss about the project or things related to the community with other members.
+Most of the communities have their channel to keep in touch and discuss the project or things related to the community with other members.

-IRC is one the most popular tools that has been used by many projects e.g Python, PostgreSQL, OpenStack, etc. IRC is a free software.
-You just need to download a client and ask for the node address to login.
+IRC is one of the most popular tools that have been used by many projects, e.g. Python, PostgreSQL, OpenStack.
+IRC is free software.
+You need to download a client and ask for the node address to log in.

-Beside IRC, there are several modern communication platforms, they are commerce products that serve the teamwork very well.
-Some with free plan has been applied to newborn community: Gitter, Slack, Discord, etc. and the new members are always welcome there.
+Beside IRC, there are several modern communication platforms.
+They are commercial products that serve the teamwork very well.
+Some with a free plan has been applied to the new community: Gitter, Slack, Discord.
+Also, new members are always welcome there.